schlos/foi-register/README.md

 these tests, blank the setting `TEST_ALAVETELI_API_HOST` in `config/test.yml`

 ## Developing with Vagrant
-An example vagrant file can be found in `config/Vagrantfile-example` - this doesn't do any provisioning, but has the neccessary settings to let you run this code in a virtual machine.
+An example vagrant file can be found in `config/Vagrantfile.example` - the provisioning script sets up the basics for you, and has the neccessary settings to let you run this code in a virtual machine.
 To use it, it's probably easiest to copy it out to the parent directory, so that it sits alongside the foi-register folder you cloned from git:

 ```
 $ cp foi-register/config/Vagrantfile-example Vagrantfile